bengrunfeld/study-notes/PyUnit.md

 A test runner is a component which orchestrates the execution of tests and provides the outcome to the user.
 The runner may use a graphical interface, a textual interface, or return a special value to indicate the results of executing the tests.

-The test case and test fixture concepts are supported through the `TestCase` and `FunctionTestCase` classes; the former should be used when creating new tests, and the latter can be used when integrating existing test code with a unittest-driven framework.
+The **test case** and **test fixture** concepts are supported through the `TestCase` and `FunctionTestCase` classes; the former should be used when creating new tests, and the latter can be used when integrating existing test code with a unittest-driven framework.

-When building test fixtures using TestCase, the `setUp()` and `tearDown()` methods can be overridden to provide initialization and cleanup for the fixture.
-With FunctionTestCase, existing functions can be passed to the constructor for these purposes
+When building test fixtures using `TestCase`, the `setUp()` and `tearDown()` methods can be overridden to provide initialization and cleanup for the fixture.
+With `FunctionTestCase`, existing functions can be passed to the constructor for these purposes

 When the test is run, the fixture initialization is run first; if it succeeds, the cleanup method is run after the test has been executed, regardless of the outcome of the test.